aabiji/lakes/blog.md

 TODO: put the pandas output for the table
 ```

 My initial course of action was to plot the mean water levels over the years from each gauging station.
+I chose to use the mean, because I also graphed the min and max and found that they looked nearly identical.
 ```py
 # TODO: put the main code from the first commit
 ```